The half-filled extended Hubbard model on a square lattice: Phase boundaries from determinant quantum Monte Carlo simulations: Ground State Results

 Let us now focus on the second ($U<0$, $V>0$) and third ($U<0$, $V<0$) quadrants of the parameter space.
 Figure \ref{fig:NUL8}\,(a) shows that the charge structure factor decreases steadily as one crosses the $V=0$ line towards $V<0$, at fixed $U=-2$; by contrast, the $s$-wave pairing structure factor increases steadily with increasing $\beta$ on the $V<0$ side.
-This behaviour is consistent with the fact that exactly at $V=0$ one reaches the attractive Hubbard model, which definitely displays a CDW state coexisting with an $s$-wave superconducting state \cite{Micnas90, fontenele2022}: one deals effectively with a three-component order parameter, one for CDW and two for the superconductivity.
+This behavior is consistent with the fact that exactly at $V=0$ one reaches the attractive Hubbard model, which definitely displays a CDW state coexisting with an $s$-wave superconducting state \cite{Micnas90, fontenele2022}: one deals effectively with a three-component order parameter, one for CDW and two for the superconductivity.
 Further decrease in $V$ causes a suppression of $s$-wave pairing correlations, as one enters the PS region, at $V= -0.45\pm 0.05$ for $U=-2$.

+Figure \ref{fig:NUL8}\,(c) shows $\avs$ calculated with real HS fields for us to follow its role as a phase transition marker; we recall that simulations with CHSF yield a constant $\avs=1$ between $V=-0.5$ and $V=0.5$ (not shown).
 Interestingly, Figure \ref{fig:NUL8}\,(c) shows that as the temperature decreases, the dip in $\avs$ deepens and widens throughout the superconducting phase; in the PS region, $\avs$ returns to 1.
 Thus the sharp drops in $\avs$ indicate the boundaries of the superconducting phase with the CDW and PS regions.
-Figure \ref{fig:NUL8}\,(b) provides an interesting insight into the behaviour of the charge structure factor, by keeping the temperature fixed at $\beta=6$, and examining how the plots evolve with $U$.
+Figure \ref{fig:NUL8}\,(b) provides an interesting insight into the behavior of the charge structure factor, by keeping the temperature fixed at $\beta=6$, and examining how the plots evolve with $U$.
 Two regimes can be distinguished: one in which charge correlations are enhanced as $|U|$ increases, and another in which they decrease as $|U|$ increases.
 The analysis of Fig.\,\ref{fig:NUL8}\,(a) hence suggests that this change indicates the entrance into the PS region.
-This is again in accordance with the behaviour of $\avs$ at fixed $\beta$ and for different values of $U$, depicted in Fig.\,\ref{fig:NUL8}\,(d): the dip occurs at smaller values of $V$ as $U$ increases.
+This is again in accordance with the behavior of $\avs$ at fixed $\beta$ and for different values of $U$, depicted in Fig.\,\ref{fig:NUL8}\,(d): the dip occurs at smaller values of $V$ as $U$ increases.
 These findings are summarised in Fig.\,\ref{fig:phasediag}.

 The transition to the PS state deserves a complementary look, by examining the density distribution shown in Fig.\,\ref{fig:histogram}, generated by collecting the values of $n_\iv$ over the DQMC runs.
 For $V=0$, the distributions are represented by singly peaked histograms (not shown), centred at $n=1$.
 As $V$ decreases, the distributions first broaden, still with a peak at $n=1$, but a change to doubly-peaked at $n=0$ and $n=2$ takes place, interpreted as a signature of a phase separated state.
 In Fig.\,\ref{fig:histogram}, this occurs at $V\approx -0.6$, which also marks the dip in $\avs$ for $U=-0.5$; see Fig.\,\ref{fig:NUL8}\,(d).